AbrilDAngelo/stake-test/README.md

 - 🔸 **Buy button**: Swipe animation works but could be improved with a custom gesture or a library.
 - 🔸 **Modals**: Should support dismissal on backdrop tap.
 - 🔸 **Searchbar**: Would implement API-backed search.
-- 🔸 **Testing**: No tests included; Jest would be the natural choice for unit tests.
 - 🔸 **Accessibility**: ARIA attributes and keyboard navigation need improvements.
+- 🔸 **Most traded card formatting**: I would create a custom pipe to format numbers and display them as `k`, `m`, or `b` depending on the value.
+Currently, it only shows `b`, but some values are too low—displaying millions (and thousands) would improve clarity.
 - 🔸 **Clickable elements**: Add distinct hover/focus styles for buttons, cards, and links to improve usability and accessibility.
-- 🔸 **Styling consistency**: I couldn't download the exact font and went for a similar one that I found on Google Fonts (Inter).
-The styles should match the Figma with a higher precision.
+Typography should be used consistently; on a refactor, I would remove all hardcoded styles and rely solely on the defined themeshould match the Figma with a higher precision.
 - 🔸 **Centralised error handling**: Should be managed via a global error service and HTTP interceptor, surfacing user-friendly messages through a shared toast.
 - 🔸 **Separate services for API calls or delegation to NgRx effects**: Right now all data is fetched through a single DataComposer.
 A cleaner approach would split it into dedicated services, with the composer/facade combining them for UI.
 In a production setup I’d move this orchestration into NgRx (actions/effects/selectors) for scalability and instant cross-screen updates.